WGAR-FM

-WGAR-FM (99.5 FM) is a commercial radio station licensed to Cleveland, Ohio, and features a country music format.
+WGAR-FM (99.5 FM) is a commercial radio station licensed to Cleveland, Ohio, United States, featuring a country music format.
 Owned by iHeartMedia, the station serves Greater Cleveland and surrounding Northeast Ohio as the local affiliate for The Bobby Bones Show.
-WGAR-FM's studios are located at the Six Six Eight Building in downtown Cleveland's Gateway District and the transmitter is in nearby Parma.
+WGAR-FM's studios are located at the Six Six Eight Building in downtown Cleveland's Gateway District, and the station's transmitter is in nearby Parma.
+Along with a standard analog transmission, WGAR-FM broadcasts over one HD Radio channel and is available online via iHeartRadio.